zeljkoobrenovic/grounded-architecture/_posts/2022-08-11-value-based-strategy.md

 At its core, value-based strategy focuses on three key elements:

-1. Creating value for customers by raising their willingness to pay (WTP).
+1. Creating **value for customers** by raising their willingness to pay (WTP).
-2. Creating value for employees by making work more appealing.
+2. Creating **value for employees** by making work more appealing.
-3. Creating value for suppliers by reducing their operating costs.
+3. Creating **value for suppliers** by reducing their operating costs.

 ![](assets/images/figures/value-based-strategy.png)
 ***Figure 1:** Value-based strategy focuses on three key elements.*

 <br>

-### Creating value for customers by raising willingness to pay (WTP)
+### Creating Value for Customers by Raising Willingness to Pay (WTP)

-Businesses succeed by enhancing customer experience and product appeal, making customers willing to pay more.
-IT architecture supports this by enabling seamless digital experiences, improving personalization, and ensuring high availability.
+Businesses thrive when they deliver exceptional experiences that make customers value their products more—leading them to pay higher prices.
+A strong IT architecture enables this by powering digital innovations such as:

+* **Personalized recommendations** (e.g., Netflix suggesting shows tailored to viewing history),
+* **Frictionless user experiences** (e.g., Amazon’s one-click purchasing),
+* **Reliable digital services** (e.g., mobile banking apps that are available 24/7).

+These IT-driven capabilities increase customer satisfaction and loyalty, thereby raising their willingness to pay.

-### Creating value for employees by making work more appealing
+### Creating Value for Employees by Making Work More Appealing

-Organizations that improve employee work environments—through automation, better tools, and flexible work arrangements—reduce friction and increase job satisfaction.
-IT architecture plays a crucial role in providing these improvements.
+A productive, engaging work environment helps retain talent and boost performance.
+Organizations can achieve this by:

+* **Automating repetitive tasks** (e.g., using RPA tools to handle invoice processing),
+* **Providing intuitive digital tools** (e.g., Google Workspace for collaboration),
+* **Supporting hybrid work models** (e.g., secure remote access through VPNs and cloud-based apps).

+Robust IT architecture ensures these solutions are scalable, secure, and user-friendly—making daily work more enjoyable and efficient.

-### Creating value for suppliers by reducing their operating costs
+### Creating Value for Suppliers by Reducing Their Operating Costs

-Companies that improve supplier efficiency through optimized logistics, data insights, and digital tools create value for both parties.
-IT architectures that support real-time supply chain analytics and automation contribute to these efficiencies.
+Collaborative partnerships with suppliers flourish when businesses help improve their efficiency.
+This can be done through:

+* **Streamlined logistics systems** (e.g., real-time tracking via IoT sensors),
+* **Data sharing for demand forecasting** (e.g., Walmart sharing POS data with suppliers),
+* **Self-service supplier portals** (e.g., automated invoice submission and status tracking).

+These capabilities rely on integrated IT systems that facilitate transparency, speed, and accuracy—reducing costs and strengthening supplier relationships.

 <br>
 ## Creating Technology Ecosystem For Business Success

-By embedding these principles into IT architecture, enterprises can create a technology ecosystem directly contributing to business success.
+By **embedding these principles into IT architecture**, enterprises can create a technology ecosystem directly contributing to business success.

 ![](assets/images/istock/iStock-2083917031.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">